freekh/deputy/README.rst

 COMING: using deputy with sbt
 ====================
-SBT is a great build tool, but sometimes it can be frustrating to know where it's getting the jars from.
+SBT is a great build tool, but sometimes it can be hard to know where it's getting the jars from.
 This is not SBTs fault, rather a consequence of it using ivy.
 In this section you can read about using deputy with SBT.